-On October 11th and 12th, 2018, a total of five (5) soil borings (B-1 through B-5) were drilled and sampled by a two (2) man drill crew from SEECO Consultants, Inc. using a Diedrich (Model D-50) truck mounted drill rig on the project site 'B' located at the northeast corner of 119th Street and South Morgan Street in the City of Chicago, Illinois.
+On October 11th and 12th, 2018 and also later on November 29, 20018 and December 4, 2018 a total of eleven (11) soil borings (B-1 through B-11) were drilled and sampled by a two (2) man drill crew from SEECO Consultants, Inc. using a Diedrich (Model D-50) truck mounted drill rig on this project site located at the northwest corner of 119th Street and South Morgan Street in the City of Chicago, Illinois.
 The soil borings were drilled and sampled at the locations indicated on the Boring Location Plan given in the Appendix of this report.
-The soil borings were laid out in the field by the principal author of this report on October 11, 2018.
-These five (5) soil borings (B-1 to B-5) are preliminary subsurface exploration borings and were laid out in a grid like manner based on the locations chosen by the PBCC which was provided in the RFP dated September 24, 2018.
-Soil borings B-1, B-2, and B-4 to B-5 were drilled and sampled to 30 feet below the existing ground surface level at each boring location respectively and boring B-3 was drilled and sampled to a depth of 50 feet below the existing ground surface level.
 The borings ground surface elevation and locations were surveyed in the field by representatives of McBride Engineering a Woman Business Enterprise (WBE) and sub-consultant to SEECO Consultants, Inc. in which the ground surface elevations in City of Chicago Datum (CCD) of each boring and Northing and Easting Illinois State Plane coordinates are provided at the top of the Boring Logs given in the Appendix of this report.